 A bot is an automated software application.
-There are different kinds of bots and even though chatbots are quite popular now, there is another favoured segment that is Cryptocurrencies.
+There are different kinds of bots and even though chatbots are quite popular now, there is another favored segment that is Cryptocurrencies.
 We have built a trading bot for cryptocurrency and have chosen Python as a language of choice to build the trading bot.
 Python language is similar to mathematics that has a huge community around it.
 It is a really good tool for solving problems such as data analysis, pattern recognition, simulation, image processing, scientific computing and a whole bunch of other uses.

 We really like Ruby and Python for back-end and at the syntactic and semantic levels, Ruby and Python both are capable of expressing the same concepts and algorithms.
-However, Ruby may have a slight advantage due to the influence of Smalltalk in it’s design, which makes it easier to use for constructing Domain-Specific Languages.
-Ruby and it’s ecosystem is still richest and popular in areas that are related to web application and API development.
-Python started out being applied to diverse uses, such as system scripting and text processing which led to simulation, data processing and several other cases.
+However, Ruby may have a slight advantage due to the influence of Smalltalk in its design, which makes it easier to use for constructing Domain-Specific Languages.
+Ruby and it’s ecosystem is still richest and popular in areas that are related to the web application and API development.
+Python started out being applied to diverse uses, such as system scripting and text processing which led to simulation, data processing, and several other cases.

 Python bridges to NumPy

-The use of Python in scientific computing and simulation prompted the development of higher performance extensions such as Numeric and Numarray, which then gave rise to NumPy in 2003, an extension that provides data types for arrays and matrices and high performance mathematical operations, including operations on those arrays.
+The use of Python in scientific computing and simulation prompted the development of higher performance extensions such as Numeric and Numarray, which then gave rise to NumPy in 2003, an extension that provides data types for arrays and matrices and high-performance mathematical operations, including operations on those arrays.
 NumPy is itself further extended by other libraries like SciPy and Pandas.

 CryptoBot Database Design: